 - Outpatient Brain Injury Rehabilitation

 - Acute trauma consults

 Electives may be available based on the fellow’s and the department’s needs and interests.

-Fellows are encouraged to complete at least one research project during their training.
+Fellows are assisted in completing at least one research project during their training.
+Project suggestions and assistance may be obtained from the fellowship director and/or other faculty members.
 Senior grant funded investigators are working on state of the art research to advance the understanding and clinical care of brain injured patients.
-Fellows will have the opportunity to participate in this research.
-Submitting case reports for poster presentations and/or publications is strongly encouraged.
-Project suggestions and assistance may be obtained from the fellowship director and/or other faculty members.
+Fellows will have the opportunity to participate in this research and develop research projects of their own.
+The fellow is given the opportunity to present their research at the Annual Brain Injury Alliance Seminar in May of every year.